 I will be honest here and say that HPRC sent me this case for review long before I even bought the Phantom 2.
 It took about 3 months for me to even take it out of the packaging as I was waiting to get the UAV delivered.

-Follow the links above to find out but as a teaser, I am still heavily invested in, and still shooting for both stock photography and stock footage.
+Follow the links above to find out.
+I am still heavily invested in, and still shooting for both stock photography and stock footage.

 Just starting in photography?

 If you are just starting out in the wonderful world of photography, you may find the following article useful.
 It was written a while ago on our private members site so some of our older members may have read it but it is still relevant today so go and check it out:

 Confidence in your photography

 The common denominator with regards to comments I receive from students is an issue with confidence in their ability as a photographer.
 Read the intro in the link below and then follow through to the article on your comfort zone and how to get out of it.